marci-pires/WikiHadatac/HADatAc-User-Guide:-Static-Metadata-Spreadsheet.md

 ### What are the Values for the Rest of the Columns in a Sheet?

 The names are often self-explanatory.
 The **rdfs:label** is an important exception to this rule is that property names are self-explanatory.
 For instance, ***rdfs:label** is a textual description of the concept or instance being described in the spreadsheet.

+### Can I Validate My Spreadsheet?

+A spreadsheet validation consists of a two phases:
+1. Parsing
+2. Verification

+(TO BE COMPLETED)